A Theoretical Framework for an Efficient Normalizing Flow-Based Solution to the Electronic Schrodinger Equation: Further Details: Phase, Cusps, and Induction

 We henceforth assume that the nuclei have their center of mass at the origin, i.e. $\bar{R} = \frac{1}{N}\sum_{I=1}^N R_I = 0$; this removes the need to deal with translations, which generally require special (and uninteresting) treatment, e.g. see \citep{satorras2021n}.
-Thus, Equation (\ref{eq:joint_rigid_invariance}) becomes
+Thus, Equation (\ref{eq:joint_rigid_invariance}) becomes joint rotation invariance:

 We now show that densities satisfying Equations (\ref{eq:nuclear_permutation_invariance}) and (\ref{eq:joint_rotation_invariance}) can be realized via a variation of the continuous normalizing flow we have introduced in Section \ref{sec:continuous_flow}: \begin{theorem} Let $\bar{R} = \frac{1}{N}\sum_{I=1}^N R_I = 0$.
 Given a continuous normalizing flow of the form $dv/dt = \Gamma_t(v; R, Z)$ with $v(0) = z \sim \rho_z(\cdot)$ and $r = v(1)$.
 Let the function $\Gamma_t$ be invariant with respect to nuclear permutations and equivariant with respect to joint rotations, i.e. for all $t$